Thatched Roof Cost

 Let's take a look at labour costs and timescales:

-Depending on the size of the roof and the complexity of the job, it can take around 3-6 weeks to install a thatched roof.
 If you are having your thatched roof replaced, then this will take longer, as the old thatch will need to be removed before the new thatch can be added.
-This will result in an increase in labour costs.
+This will increase labour costs.

 Type of Thatch

-There are several different types of thatch that can be used on a roof, and they each come with varied price points.
-Some examples of thatch types include water reed, Norfolk Reed, Devon reed, longstraw, Heather, or rye straw.
+Several different types of thatch can be used on a roof, each with varied price points.

-Water reed is the most common type of thatching material; however, it is limited in supply, so it can be quite expensive.
+Water reed is the most common type of thatching material.
+However, it is limited in supply, so it can be quite expensive.

 Is it possible to change the material of a thatched roof when it's due for reroofing? (e.g., from straw or wheat to water reed?)